Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's over/under is 0.1 points lower than the two team's combined 70.1 points per game average.
+- Wake Forest and its opponents have combined for 71.5 points -- this matchup's over/under -- just twice this season.

+- Duke has combined with its opponents to score more than 71.5 points in one game this season.

+- The combined points per game average of the two teams, 70.1, is 1.4 points fewer than Saturday's over/under.

-- These two squads combine to surrender 57.9 points per game, 12.1 fewer than this contest's over/under.
+- This contest's total is 13.6 points above the 57.9 these two squads combine to allow per game this season.

-- The average total in Demon Deacons games this season is 61.7, 8.3 points fewer than Saturday's over/under of 70 .
+- The Demon Deacons and their opponents score an average of 61.7 points per game, 9.8 fewer than Saturday's total.

-- In 2021, games involving the Blue Devils have averaged a total of 60.9 points, 9.1 fewer than this game's set over/under.

 Wake Forest Stats and Trends